09 February - 15 March 2022

 - Are new approaches and methods for implementing the research project tried?

 - Are transdisciplinary and/or other perspectives used, which contribute to further development of the research field and the artistic field?

 - Will the project result be presented in a way that allows its innovative contribution to be well expressed?

 Merits of the applicant (1–7)

-Have the project participants – in particular the project leader – the research competence and artistic experience that is needed to implement the research project?
+- Do the project participants – in particular the project leader – have the artistic research competence and experience that are needed to implement the research project?

 - Has the previous work of the project participants had impact within the area the research project relates to, both nationally and internationally?

 - Is the design and time plan of the project realistic and suitable in relation to what is to be done?